HarshitKaushik/java-cheat-sheet/README.md

 ```

 ### Continue Statement
-- Continue statement skips rest of the statements in the loop and starts next iteration
+- Continue statement skips rest of the statements in the loop and starts the next iteration

 ```java
 for (int i = 0; i < 10; i++) {